-Oscar Peterson began composing while still a member of the Johnny Holmes Orchestra, and as time progressed he devoted more and more time to composition, while still maintaining a vigorous performance schedule.
-His “Hymn To Freedom” became one of the crusade songs of the Civil Rights Movement led by Dr. Martin Luther King, Jr. in the United States.
-It is still performed frequently by choirs worldwide.
+Peterson began composing while still a member of the Johnny Holmes Orchestra, and devoted more and more time to composition while still maintaining a vigorous performance schedule.
+His “Hymn To Freedom” became one of the crusade songs of the civil rights movement led by Dr. Martin Luther King, Jr. It is still performed by choirs worldwide.
 He also composed a salute to his beloved Canada, “The Canadiana Suite,” in the early 1960s.

-Oscar Peterson has an extensive discography of his trio and quartet recordings, as well as his recordings with many of the other jazz greats.
-His varied albums include recordings with Ella Fitzgerald, Count Basie, Louis Armstrong, Duke Ellington, Dizzy Gillespie, Roy Eldridge, Ben Webster, Coleman Hawkins and Joe Pass.
-His worldwide performances and his recordings, particularly those with his trios and quartets, brought him recognition from numerous places all around the world.
+Peterson has an extensive discography with his trio and quartet recordings, as well as recordings with many other jazz greats.
+His albums include appearances from Ella Fitzgerald, Count Basie, Louis Armstrong, Duke Ellington, Dizzy Gillespie, Roy Eldridge, Ben Webster, Coleman Hawkins and Joe Pass.

-During his life and career Mr. Peterson received many awards and honours.
-These include the Praemium Imperiale (the Arts equivalent of the Nobel Prize, presented by the Japan Art Association), the UNESCO International Music Prize, eight Grammy Awards (including a Lifetime Achievement Grammy), the 1993 Glenn Gould Prize, of which he was the third recipient, the first chosen by unanimous decision and the first ever non-classical musician, and many honorary degrees.
+During his life and career, Peterson received many awards and honours.
+These include the Praemium Imperiale (the arts equivalent of the Nobel Prize, presented by the Japan Art Association), the UNESCO International Music Prize, eight Grammy Awards (including a Lifetime Achievement Grammy), the 1993 Glenn Gould Prize (of which he was the third recipient, the first chosen by unanimous decision and the first ever non-classical musician) and many honourary degrees.

-His passion for life, love and music remained strong for his entire life, and he continued to perform until shortly before his death.
+His passion for life, love and music remained strong throughout his life, and he continued to perform until shortly before his death.
 Oscar Peterson passed away at his home on the morning of December 23, 2007.
-His legacy lives on through his music.
+His legacy lives on through his incredible music.